-When we overheard Cagayan, it reminds us of Sta.
-Ana port and the fine beaches in Luzon’s northern most tip, particularly port Irene with luxury vehicles via Cagayan Special Economic Zone and Freeport (CSEZFP) or Cagayan Free port zone.
+When we overheard Cagayan, it reminded us of Sta.
+Ana port and the fine beaches in Luzon’s northernmost tip, particularly port Irene with luxury vehicles via Cagayan Special Economic Zone and Freeport (CSEZFP) or Cagayan Free port zone.
 SUVs and/or European brand [right-hand drive vehicles] converted to left-hand with B-prefix license plates of Region 2, Cagayan Valley.
-Indeed, Cagayan is considered a progressive region ahead other urban counterpart.
+Indeed, Cagayan is considered a progressive region ahead of its other urban counterparts.
 The typical question entails why some of the locals are labeled as “silent-types” or “mahiyain” (shy), NO they’re not.
 Normally, it’s a way of saying, mind your own business and stop meddling in what does not concern you.

 Getting in Cagayan, thru air or by land, the latter makes your Cagayan road trip bolder, more interesting.
 Depending on your travel phase, you may reach Tuguegarao City between nine to twelve hours.
 Best things to do in Cagayan aside from vitamin sea in Sta.
 Ana, is to take a road trip to Cagayan’s city capital, Tuguegarao.
 Explore the towns of Piat, Peñablanca, Enrile, Alcala, and so on.

 Buntun Bridge (est. 1969).
 The second longest river bridge in the country next to San Juanico Bridge.
-The bridge links to the city of Tuguegarao to Solana all the way to Apayao.
-In June 1, 1969, the bridge opened to vehicular traffic with an infrastructure that measures 1,369 m (4,491 ft) and spans the mighty Cagayan river (being the largest river basin the Philippines).
-Due to frequent floods in the country, the bridge underwent expansion by cause of widening of the river channel.
-The bridge’s construction plan was change to 14 240-feet Japanese steel through truss spans, one 50-feet structural steel approach on the Solana side.
+The bridge links the city of Tuguegarao to Solana all the way to Apayao.
+In June 1, 1969, the bridge opened to vehicular traffic with an infrastructure that measures 1,369 m (4,491 ft) and spans the mighty Cagayan river (being the largest river basin in the Philippines).
+Due to frequent floods in the country, the bridge underwent expansion because of widening of the river channel.
+The bridge’s construction plan was changed to 14 240-feet Japanese steel through truss spans, one 50-feet structural steel approach on the Solana side.

 Explore Tuguegarao City.
 The public transportation in Tuguegarao is the tricycle and “kalesa” or “karitela”, horse-drawn carriage with mag-wheel tires.
 The minimum fare for the tricycle is PhP12 per ordinary ride.